Topps: Competition for player contracts

 During this period, baseball card manufacturers generally obtained the rights to depict players on merchandise by signing individual players to contracts for the purpose.
 Topps first became active in this process through an agent called Players Enterprises in July 1950, in preparation for its first 1951 set.
 The later acquisition of rights to additional players allowed Topps to release its second series.

-This promptly brought Topps into furious competition with Bowman Gum, another company producing baseball cards.
+This promptly brought Topps into furious competition with Bowman, another company producing baseball cards.
 Bowman had become the primary maker of baseball cards and driven out several competitors by signing its players to exclusive contracts.
-The language of these contracts focused particularly on the rights to sell cards with chewing gum, which had already been established in the 1930s as a popular product to pair with baseball cards.
+The language of these contracts focused particularly on the rights to sell cards with chewing gum, which had already been established in the 1930s as a popular product to combine with baseball cards.

-To avoid the language of Bowman's existing contracts, Topps sold its 1951 cards with caramel candy instead of gum.
-However, because Bowman had signed many players in 1950 to contracts for that year, plus a renewal option for one year, Topps included in its own contracts the rights to sell cards with gum starting in 1952 (as it ultimately did).
+To avoid the language of Bowman's existing contracts, Topps sold its 1951 cards with caramel candy instead of bubble gum.
+However, because Bowman had signed many players in 1950 to contracts for that year, plus a renewal option for one year, Topps included in its own contracts the rights to sell cards with bubble gum starting in 1952 (as it ultimately did).
 Topps also tried to establish exclusive rights through its contracts by having players agree not to grant similar rights to others, or renew existing contracts except where specifically noted in the contract.

 Bowman responded by adding chewing gum "or confections" to the exclusivity language of its 1951 contracts, and also sued Topps in U.S. federal court.
 The lawsuit alleged infringement on Bowman's trademarks, unfair competition, and contractual interference.
-The court rejected Bowman's attempt to claim a trademark on the word "baseball" in connection with the sale of gum, and disposed of the unfair competition claim because Topps had made no attempt to pass its cards off as being made by Bowman.
+The court rejected Bowman's attempt to claim a trademark on the word "baseball" in connection with the sale of bubble gum, and disposed of the unfair competition claim because Topps had made no attempt to pass its cards off as being made by Bowman.
 The contract issue proved more difficult because it turned on the dates when a given player signed contracts with each company, and whether the player's contract with one company had an exception for his contract with the other.

 As the contract situation was sorted out, several Topps sets during these years had a few "missing" cards, where the numbering of the set skips several numbers because they had been assigned to players whose cards could not legally be distributed.
 The competition, both for consumer attention and player contracts, continued until 1956, when Topps bought out Bowman.
-This left Topps as the predominant producer of baseball cards for the next quarter-century.
+This left Topps as the predominant producer of baseball cards for the next 25 years.